vishvAsa/devaH/kalpe_svamatam/tattvam/devaH/myth.md

 ## Comparable attitudes

 - Sallustius's extremely beneficial view is [excerpted here](../../darshanam/platonism/sallustius/).

+Some practitioners who might regard the Gods as non-living or merely metaphorical share this attitude.
+(It would be a fallacy though to think that everyone who does not take myths literally does not consider the Gods true or real in a more substantial sense).

 > I don’t believe anyone believes in a one-eyed man who is riding about on a horse with eight feet,” Hilmar Örn Hilmarsson, told Reuters.
 “We see the stories as poetic metaphors and a manifestation of the forces of nature and human psychology.” ...
 The priest said the gods are viewed as mystical and symbolic.
 Most modern worshipers don’t consider them to be living beings that are capable of flying down from the clouds. ...
 The Asatru religion might describe itself as poetic--but if some Christians, especially those in the Western hemisphere, were to take a literal look at the new altar to pagan gods they might consider it satanic.
 >